hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-This, by itself, is too glib to constitute a theodicy.
+Life may thrive at the margins of disorder, but this is too glib to constitute a theodicy.
+No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of variables raise the dead.

 There is a lean-to at the back of the plot. feels almost like a makeshift
 Shinto shrine, a celebration of the hidden forces of the world.